 It is Ohio University’s practice that students select their rooms.
 We encourage parents and students to communicate about selecting a room and about any concerns or questions that arise during this process.

 What type of education will be provided to students outside of the GNH community?

 Educational efforts will be incorporated into our ongoing residence hall programming efforts.

 What are the plans regarding the safety and security of the facilities?

-As with all residence halls on campus, the exterior doors of the building are kept locked at all times with exceptions made during move in.
+As with all residence halls on campus, the exterior and Mod doors of the building are kept locked at all times with exceptions made during move in.

 Students are encouraged to either confront or report people who do not appear to live in the building.
 Students are strongly discouraged from allowing others who do not live in the building from following them into the building.
 All guests and visitors should be escorted.
 All suspicious persons or activities should be reported immediately to OUPD.

 What about restroom facilities/showers?